 Yarn Over and Pull Through Stitch

 You will yarn over again and then pull the yarn through the stitch.
-So, when you finish step six, your hook have one yarn over and will be inserted through the work; when you finish step seven, you will have a second yarn over that you've pulled through.
+So, when you finish step six, you have done one yarn over and inserted the hook into the stitch; when you finish step seven, you will have a second yarn over that you've pulled through the work.

 08 of 12